khalilmasri/Skype/src/server/README.md

 ## Database

 The server persists user data user [Postgres](https://www.postgresql.org/).
-Please visit the [postgres/](postgres/) directory for more information on how to install Postgres locally as well as examples of queries the server using in the implementation.
+Please visit the [postgres directory for more information on how to install Postgres locally as well as examples of queries the server using in the implementation.](https://github.com/khalilmasri/Skype/tree/main/postgres)

 ## Commands & Replies